 How to avoid this scam: Don't respond to trading requests on any social networking platform.
 Limit your communication with your counterparty to the official platform before and during a transaction.

 A triangulation or triangle scam involves two bad actors taking two orders from the same seller almost simultaneously, ultimately confusing a seller into releasing more crypto than has been paid.

-For example, Buyer A takes an order for 5,000 BUSD worth of crypto (Order A), while Buyer B takes an order for the equivalent of 6,000 BUSD (Order B).
+For example, Buyer A takes an order for 5,000 TUSD worth of crypto (Order A), while Buyer B takes an order for the equivalent of 6,000 TUSD (Order B).

-Buyer B then transfers 5,000 BUSD to the seller, while Buyer A marks Order A as paid.
-The seller then releases the crypto to Buyer A, thus completing Order A for 5,000 BUSD.
-Buyer B sends another 1,000 BUSD to the seller, provides payment proof for the 5,000 BUSD they received from Buyer A plus 1,000 BUSD, and forces the seller to release digital assets under Order B.
+Buyer B then transfers 5,000 TUSD to the seller, while Buyer A marks Order A as paid.
+The seller then releases the crypto to Buyer A, thus completing Order A for 5,000 TUSD.
+Buyer B sends another 1,000 TUSD to the seller, provides payment proof for the 5,000 TUSD they received from Buyer A plus 1,000 TUSD, and forces the seller to release digital assets under Order B.